Thilafushi: History

-Thilafushi originally was a lagoon called "Thilafalhu" with a length of 7 km and a width of 200 metres at the shallowest regions.
+Thilafushi was originally a lagoon called Thilafalhu, with a length of 7 km and a width of 200 metres at its shallowest regions.
 It came into existence following a series of discussions and efforts to resolve Malé's garbage predicament during the early 1990s.
 The decision to reclaim Thilafalhu as a landfill was made on 5 December 1991.

 Thilafushi received its first load of garbage from Malé on 7 January 1992.
-Operations started with just 1 landing craft, 4 heavyload trucks, 2 excavators and a single wheel loader.
+Operations began with one landing craft, four heavy trucks, two excavators, and a single wheel loader.

 During its early years of waste disposal operations, pits (also known as cells) with a volume of 37,500 ft^{3} (1060 m^{3}) were dug, after which the sand obtained from the excavation was used to construct walled enclosures around the internal perimeter of the cells.
-Waste received from Malé was deposited into the midst of the pit, which was topped off with a layer of construction debris and then uniformly levelled with white sand.
-Initially there was no segregation of the waste since it had to be disposed immediately due to mass accumulation.
+Waste received from Malé was deposited into the pits, which were topped off with a layer of construction debris and then uniformly levelled with white sand.
+Initially, there was no segregation of the waste, since it had to be disposed of immediately due to mass accumulation.